SlicBeat Documentation

 Writing Your First Pattern

-The main tracker grid shows one phrase at a time.
-Each phrase has 16 steps.
+The main tracker grid shows one clip at a time.
+Each clip has 16 steps.
 Tap a cell to open the step editor, where you can set the note, instrument, volume, and up to 3 effect commands.
 Place notes on different steps to create a rhythmic pattern, then press play to hear it loop.

 Tip Start by placing a kick drum on steps 0, 4, 8, and 12 for a basic 4-on-the-floor pattern.
 Then add hi-hats on the odd steps and a snare on steps 4 and 12.